 Media Piracy in Emerging Economies is the first independent, large-scale study of music, film and software piracy in emerging economies, with a focus on Brazil, India, Russia, South Africa, Mexico and Bolivia.

-A comparative study of media consumption, media acquisition, and attitudes toward copyright enforcement, based on a survey of 2300 Americans and 1000 Germans in August-September 2011.
+A comparative study of media consumption, media acquisition, and attitudes toward copyright enforcement, based on a 2011 survey of 2,300 US Americans and 1,000 Germans.

-A May 23 workshop on the future of the first sale doctrine in copyright law--the principle that underpins lending and rental models for copyrighted media such as books and DVDs.
-The workshop brought together 35 publishers, librarians, and researchers to discuss the current landscape and legal challenges to expanding access to digital books.
+A May 23rd, 2013, workshop on the future of the first sale doctrine in copyright law—the principle that underpins lending and rental models for copyrighted media, such as books and DVDs.